 This is where all the Lopburi monkeys can be seen.
 They hang around here big time.
-But there are many many small temples around right among the bustling streets that if you have time please do go around.
-Am jotting down the list of temples I visited.
-I followed somebody’s blog which I don’t remember now, that had mentioned this order.
-It was actually very convenient to just mark in the map and walk in an order.
+There are many small temples right among the bustling streets that, if you have time, please do go everywhere.
+I am jotting down the list of temples I visited.
+I followed somebody’s blog, which I don’t remember now, that had mentioned this order.
+It was very convenient to mark on the map and walk-in orders.

 Wat Phrasri Rattana Mahatat

-It was renovated during the Ayutthaya period, and King Narai added Prayer hall and some more chedis around.
-At some places you can still see the stuccos restored and intact on the chedis.
-But mostly ruined.
+It was renovated during the Ayutthaya period, and King Narai added a Prayer hall and some more chedis around.
+At some places, you can still see the stuccos restored and intact on the chedis.
+But it was mostly ruined.
 With further periods there were additions and demolition to this temple.
-It does very much remind you of the Temples of Ayutthaya and Sukkothai as it has influence of both the styles.
+It does very much remind you of the Temples of Ayutthaya and Sukhothai as it influences both styles.

 Wat Nakhon Kosa

 This is also close to the railway station, and at first sight, you might think not to visit.
 This is because just a prayer hall and almost collapsing Chedi are the only remains.
 This was a Hindu temple, a place of worship for the Khmer kings.
 Later it was converted into a Buddhist temple.
 Excavations from this temple can be found as exhibits in the Phra Narai museum.

 San Phra Karn